-Cal-Ore Communications Inc. ("Cal-Ore"), based in Dorris, CA, has approximately 700 CLEC lines in Klamath Falls, OR.
-The Company is in the process of constructing approximately 5 miles of fiber optic cable in Klamath Falls that will pass numerous small and medium sized businesses and has launched a hosted voice service offering in Klamath Falls that will be extended to Medford, OR in 2014.
+Cal-Ore Communications Inc. ("Cal-Ore"), based in Dorris, CA, has approximately 1,662 CLEC lines in California and Oregon.
+The Company has constructed approximately 28 miles of fiber optic cable in these locations that will pass numerous small and medium sized businesses where we offer broadband services.
+Our fixed wireless internet services continue to be a viable option for subscribers in rural areas and accounts for over half of our total CLEC lines in 2014.